 - Make sure that there is a poster or banner in your office that contains the URL for the Google+ local review page.

-- Ask your customers to leave a review on websites that have a good reputation, such as touchlocal.com, 192.com, and yell.com.
+- Ask your customers to leave a review on websites that have a good reputation, such as touchlocal.com, and 192.com.

 Step #5: Improving your local SEO strategy